 While many find it entertaining and good for poker ratings, Hellmuth claims none of it is intentional.

 The one knock on Hellmuth is that he may not play cash games as well as other top pros.
 Hellmuth disputes the charge, claiming he simply doesn't play in as many cash games in order to pursue other business interests and spend time with his family.

 In his defense, his business interests are many.
 Hellmuth writes for poker magazines and has penned a number of best-selling poker books including Play Poker like the Pros and Bad Beats and Lucky Draws.

-Hellmuth lives in Palo Alto, California with his wife, a psychiatrist at Stanford University, and two sons.
-He is a dedicated family man who often remarks that the athletes, movie stars and other poker players he admires most are the ones who can balance family and work.
+Despite his "jetset" lifestyle in which he circulates among Silicon Valley tech stars and Bay Area athletes, Hellmuth is a dedicated family man who often remarks that the athletes, movie stars and other poker players he admires most are the ones who can balance family and work.

-Phil may go down as the pioneer in a method of playing a lot of hands and making small bets and raises that keep opponents in the pot, the theory being that he will make better decisions than they do on subsequent streets.
+"Phil may go down as the pioneer in a method of playing a lot of hands and making small bets and raises that keep opponents in the pot, the theory being that he will make better decisions than they do on subsequent streets.

 This strategy guarantees large fluctuations and has a lot to say for it against weak opposition.
 This method would not work as well in a cash game where there is no rush to build up a chip stack and by virtue of playing too many pots opponents can easily take the betting lead away.

 In a tournament, the extra fear of going bust can keep your opponents at bay and the bad players are confused by what looks like mass hysteria to them.
 When Phil has his banter and his A-game working, he not only can control the table, but he can mesmerize the entire room.

 Phil has assured me that he is a much better player than I give him credit for.
 He feels he has enough technical skill to win at higher limits but when he has tried in the past, he often gotten derailed by his lack of self-control.